How Does Bankruptcy Affect My Credit Report?

 - Check Your Credit Score Often After a Bankruptcy Case

 Bankruptcy provides a legal way for Nevada residents to obtain a fresh start, free from their overwhelming debts.
 But filing for bankruptcy is not without consequence.
 Obviously, your credit rating will suffer significantly in the short term if you file for bankruptcy.
 That said, it is important to understand exactly how bankruptcy, and the debt relief through bankruptcy, are actually dealt with on your credit report.

 How Long Will Bankruptcy Remain on My Public Record?

-Let's start with the bankruptcy itself.
+Let’s start with the bankruptcy itself.
 By law, a Chapter 7 bankruptcy can remain on your credit report for up to 10 years from the date the case was filed.
-A Chapter 13, in contrast, will only remain on your credit report for seven years after the filing date.
+A Chapter 13, in contrast, will only remain on your credit history for seven years after the filing date.